confluentinc/confluent-kafka-go/README.md

 See [examples/consumer_channel_example](examples/consumer_channel_example)

 Channel-Based Producer
 ----------------------

-Application writes messages to the `producer.ProducerChannel`.
+Application writes messages to the `producer.ProducerChannel()`.
-Delivery reports are emitted on the `producer.Events` or specified private channel.
+Delivery reports are emitted on the `producer.Events()` or specified private channel.

 Pros:

  * Go:ish
- * Proper channel backpressure if `librdkafka` internal queue is full.
+ * Proper channel backpressure if librdkafka internal queue is full.

 Cons:

- * Double queueing: messages are first queued in the channel (size is configurable) and then inside `librdkafka`.
+ * Double queueing: messages are first queued in the channel (size is configurable) and then inside librdkafka.

 See [examples/producer_channel_example](examples/producer_channel_example)

 Function-Based Producer
 -----------------------

 Application calls `producer.Produce()` to produce messages.
-Delivery reports are emitted on the `producer.Events` or specified private channel.
+Delivery reports are emitted on the `producer.Events()` or specified private channel.

 Pros: